Endless Hot Water Is a Reality

 There is also such a thing as a standing pilot light, which allows you to turn a gas-fired unit off when not in use.
-In addition, you may want to consider a model with an IID, or intermittent ignition device; this is similar to spark ignition device found on some gas kitchen ovens and ranges.
+Also, you may want to consider a model with an IID or intermittent ignition device; this is similar to spark ignition device found on some gas kitchen ovens and ranges.

 There are a few things you should consider before purchasing a tankless water heater, including fuel type, size, energy factor or efficiency, and costs.

 The EF, or energy factor, indicates the unit’s overall efficiency based on several factors including standby and cycling losses, and recovery efficiency.
 A higher energy factor is preferred, as this indicates the efficiency of the water heater.